 - 1. show evidence of saving faith in Christ,

 - 2. are of proven Christian character,

 - 3. are endowed with appropriate spiritual gifts, and

-- 4. adhere to the following doctrines:
+- 4. adhere to the Community Covenant and the following doctrines:

 - the authority and inerrancy of Scripture,

 - the Trinity,

 - the full deity and humanity of Christ,

 - the spiritual lostness of the human race,

-- · the substitutionary atonement and bodily resurrection of Christ,
+- the substitutionary atonement and bodily resurrection of Christ,

-- · salvation by grace alone through faith alone in Christ alone, and
+- salvation by grace alone through faith alone in Christ alone, and

 - the physical return of Christ.